LuisAlbertoVasquezVargas/MO903-1s2026-Final-Presentation/README.md

-# IC Presentation Template
+# MO903-1s2026-Final-Presentation

-A modular LaTeX Beamer template designed for technical presentations, specifically optimized for Computer Science and Scientific Redaction workflows.
+Final presentation for MO903 (Scientific Writing) at the Institute of Computing (IC) - UNICAMP, 1st Semester 2026.
+This project presents an AI-Augmented Framework for Personalized Student Timetabling.

 ## 🛠 Local Setup

-This project is designed for a terminal-based LaTeX environment.
-It avoids dependencies on cloud editors to ensure full control over the build pipeline.
+This project is designed for a terminal-based LaTeX environment on Arch Linux (Omarchy), utilizing a modular structure to ensure full control over the build pipeline.

 ### Installation

-To install the full set of dependencies on Arch Linux (or Omarchy), run:
+To install the required dependencies, run:

 ```bash
 sudo pacman -S texlive-basic texlive-latexextra texlive-fontsrecommended \